Spectrum pricing in Latin America deserves more attention

 4. Adopt best practice in award design

 The full report talks more about why these recommendations make sense.
-But the advice that binds all these together is prioritising long-term benefits, rather than driving up the cost of spectrum for short-term gain.
+However, the advice for spectrum pricing in Latin America that binds all these together is prioritising long-term benefits, rather than driving up the cost of spectrum for short-term gain.